 How Do You Avoid Double VAT on Etsy and Shopify POD?

-To avoid double VAT on Etsy and Shopify print-on-demand orders, you must correctly transmit a valid Import One-Stop Shop (IOSS) number during electronic customs declaration.
-This ensures value-added tax is collected once at checkout and prevents European Union customs authorities from charging your end customer penalties or secondary tax fees upon physical delivery.
+To avoid double VAT on Etsy and Shopify print-on-demand orders, correctly transmit a valid Import One-Stop Shop (IOSS) number during electronic customs declaration.
+This ensures VAT is collected once at checkout and prevents EU customs authorities from charging end customers penalties or secondary tax fees upon delivery.
+For cross-border sellers, IOSS is the critical gateway for clearing customs smoothly on orders under €150.

 Top 5 Best-Selling Collections in Q1 2026